Pursuing Seller Financing the Safe Way

 Finally, there are a number of ways to protect your investment.
 You can set up a situation where you have a claim on another piece of property your prospective buyer might own that is released once the buyer has paid a certain amount of the mortgage.
-These types of situations are bit more complicated and you should consult a lawyer or other counsel before getting involved.
+These types of situations are a bit more complicated and you should consult a lawyer or other counsel before getting involved.

 Seller financing is a relatively safe endeavor, but there will always be transactions that go south that could have been avoided by taking a few of the steps above.
 Most of all, I cannot stress enough that seller financing should not be a solo mission.
 Involve other experts around you in the transaction and deal from a position of strong information.
-Build a great foundation around you and seller financing can be a very rewarding, profitable experience.
+Building a great foundation around you and seller financing can be a very rewarding, profitable experience.